phonixcode/innoscripta-news/README.md

 ```

 ## Conclusion
-You have successfully set up the project using Docker!
+You have successfully set up the News Aggregator using Docker!

-This repository contains both the frontend and backend components of the news aggregator website.
-The modular design allows for easy maintenance and scalability.
-For detailed setup instructions, refer to the individual README files in the /backend and /frontend directories.
+For further customization, refer to the `README` files in the `/backend` and `/frontend` directories.